Trauma therapy for adults, based in Bryn Mawr/Main Line and serving PA & DE

 We Connect

-First, schedule a free consultation by clicking “Book Now” to see if it feels like a good fit.
+First, schedule a free phone consultation by clicking “Schedule a 15-Min.
+Consultation” to see if it feels like a good fit.
 In our early sessions, I’ll get to know you as a person: your story, strengths, struggles, and what truly matters to you.

 We Develop a Plan